avahoffman/urban-weed-genomics/bash/README.md

     GGCTAC  ACTGAT  DS.BA.GA.U.1
     CTTGTA  ATTCCT  DS.BA.GA.U.2

-The 'process_radtags' command will demultiplex the data by seperating out each sublibrary into the individual samples.
+The 'process_radtags' command will demultiplex the data by separating out each sublibrary into the individual samples.
 It will then clean the data, and will remove low quality reads and discard reads where a barcode was not found.